vnc

 Screenshots share the same managed desktop boundary as VNC.
 Static macOS and Windows hosts are rejected so Crabbox does not accidentally capture your local or home-host desktop.

-Windows screenshots run a one-shot scheduled task inside the logged-in crabbox console session.
-Non-interactive SSH sessions cannot reliably capture the visible Windows desktop.
+Windows screenshots run a one-shot scheduled task inside the logged-in crabbox console session, because non-interactive SSH sessions cannot reliably capture the visible Windows desktop.

 #Troubleshooting